novuhq/novu/docs/docs/community/create-provider.md

 ```

-## Add provider handler
+## Add provider handler in the API

 ### Create provider handler
 In order to map internally the different providers credentials, we need to add a provider handler that located in
 `apps/api/src/app/events/services/mail-service/handlers`.

-For example here we see the sendgrid handler
+For example here we see the SendGrid handler

 ```typescript
 import { ChannelTypeEnum } from '@novu/shared';